kiran-brahma/obsidan/content/Journal/startup-knowledge-titbits.md

   ## Improve Decision Making

-  We can improve our decision making, drawing lessons from our past decisions by following these steps:
+  We can improve our decision-making, drawing lessons from our past decisions by following these steps:

   - Identify a past decision that was similar to the current one in terms of risk and uncertainty.
   - Analyse the variables that influenced your decision, such as your goals, values, emotions, assumptions, and information sources.